mrzaizai2k/stock_price_4_fun/README.md

 I am trying some summarize model but has some withdraws (the model is too big, or too dump)

+The bot can also transform your text into to-do list. you can click to toggle the checklist

 ## Summarize News
- The bot can also summarize news for stocks in your watch list
+The bot can also summarize news for stocks in your watch list.
+The news database is stored in `data/summary_stock_news.json`.
+I will update the database to MongoDB

 ## Example Uses